vtexdocs/dev-portal-content/README.md

 2. In the `src/pages/api/openapi/[slug].tsx` file, remove the content that refers to the API.
 It follows this syntax: `'{schemaFileName}': '{slug}'`.
 3. In the `src/utils/getReferencePaths.ts` file, remove the content that refers to the API.
 It follows this syntax: `'{schemaFileName}': '{slug}'`.
 4. In the `navigation.json` file, remove the content that refers to the API.
-5. Optional: Create a redirect from the API overview page.
+5. Optional: Create a redirect from the deprecated API overview page to the current version or the API that replaces it.
 6. Open a PR with the changes.
 7. Send the PR in `#dev-portal-pr` Slack channel for approval.
 8. After approval, merge the PR.